git clone https://github.com/openliberty/guide-microprofile-opentracing.git

 value=[true|false]

-parameter indicates whether or not a particular class or method is traced.
+parameter indicates whether a particular class or method is traced.
 For example, while all JAX-RS methods are traced by default, you can disable their tracing by using the@Traced(false)

 annotation.
 This parameter is set totrue